-This variation of a traditional burpee is great for an all-around workout.
+This variation of a traditional burpee is great for a workout.

-The benefits of including a compound exercise like this into your workouts goes far beyond your muscle growth.
 For those looking to burn fat and increase endurance, as well as aid in power performance, the barbell burpee is great for athletes of any kind.
-Working many muscles at once also allows you less time working out and more time recovering and doing other things you love.
+Working many muscles at once also allows you less time working out with the barbell burpee.

 Promotes Fat Burn

 As a physically demanding exercise, the barbell burpee is one that will burn off loads of calories, only supported by the fact that so many different muscle groups are being worked.
 With the ability to increase endurance, your metabolism will work harder for you and your ability to burn more calories will only intensify (2).

 Fat loss happens when you consume less than you burn and while dieting can be tricky, the barbell burpee is one exercise to give you a great boost in calorie loss to start you on the right path towards fat loss and the jump and cardio portion of this is great for that.